07 December 2022

 IMPROVES USER EXPERIENCE

-Motion makes digital experiences more intuitive and exciting.
+Motion makes the digital user experience more intuitive and exciting.
 It can also create a better user journey by allowing the reveal of information at the right time.

 INCREASES USER ENGAGEMENT